xpack/web-doxygen/website/docs/api/classes/anonymous-namespace-tagreader-cpp--tagfileparser.md

-<p>Injects the info gathered by the XML parser into the <a href="/web-doxygen/docs/api/classes/entry">Entry</a> tree.
-This tree contains the information extracted from the input in a "unrelated" form.</p>
+Injects the info gathered by the XML parser into the <a href="/web-doxygen/docs/api/classes/entry">Entry</a> tree.
+This tree contains the information extracted from the input in a "unrelated" form.

-<p>Definition at line 357 of file <a href="/web-doxygen/docs/api/files/src/tagreader-cpp">tagreader.cpp</a>.</p>
+Definition at line 357 of file <a href="/web-doxygen/docs/api/files/src/tagreader-cpp">tagreader.cpp</a>.

 <div class="doxyProgramListing">